Canadian Aboriginal syllabics: Carrier and other Athabaskan

 Other series are formed from dh or t.
 A mid-line final Cree t preceding dh forms th, a raised Cree final p following t forms tt, a stroke inside t forms tth (ᕮ ttha), and a small t inside t forms ty (ᕳ tya).
 Nasal vowels are indicated by a following Cree final k.

-All Athabaskan syllabic scripts are now obsolescent.

 Pollard script

 The Pollard script, also known as Pollard Miao is an abugida invented by Methodist missionary Samuel Pollard.
 Pollard credited the basic idea of the script to the Cree syllabics, saying, "While working out the problem, we remembered the case of the syllabics used by a Methodist missionary among the Indians of North America, and resolved to do as he had done".

 Current usage

-At present, Canadian syllabics seems reasonably secure within the Cree, Oji-Cree, and Inuit communities, somewhat more at risk among the Ojibwe, seriously endangered for Athabaskan languages and Blackfoot.
+At present, Canadian syllabics seems reasonably secure within the Cree, Oji-Cree, and Inuit communities.
+They appear somewhat more at risk among the Ojibwe, and seriously endangered for Athabaskan languages and Blackfoot.

 In Nunavut and Nunavik, Inuktitut syllabics have official status.
 In Nunavut, laws, legislative debates and many other government documents must be published in Inuktitut in both syllabics and the Latin script.
 The rapid growth in the scope and quantity of material published in syllabics has, by all appearances, ended any immediate prospect of marginalisation for this writing system.

 Within the Cree and Ojibwe language communities, the situation is less confident.

 Cree syllabics use is vigorous in most communities where it has taken root.
 In many dialect areas, there are now standardised syllabics spellings.
 Nonetheless, there are now linguistically adequate standardised Roman writing systems for most if not all dialects.

 Ojibwe speakers in the U.S. have never been heavy users of either Canadian Aboriginal syllabics or the Great Lakes Aboriginal syllabics and have now essentially ceased to use either of them at all.
 The "double vowel" Roman orthography developed by Charles Fiero and further developed by John Nichols is increasingly the standard in the U.S. and is beginning to penetrate into Canada, in part to prevent further atomisation of what is already a minority language.
 Nonetheless, Ojibwe syllabics are still in vigorous use in some parts of Canada.

 Use in other communities is moribund.

 Blackfoot syllabics have, for all intents and purposes, disappeared.
 Present day Blackfoot speakers use a Latin alphabet, and very few Blackfoot can still read—much less write—the syllabic system.

+Among the Athabaskan languages, syllabics are still in use among the Yellowknives Dene in Yellowknife, Dettah, and Ndılǫ, Northwest Territories.
+Recently, two major reference works on the Tetsǫ́t'ıné language were published by the Alaska Native Language Center, using syllabics: a verb grammar and a dictionary.
+Syllabics are also still in use at Saint Kateri Tekakwitha Church in Dettah, where they use a revised version of the 1904 hymnbook.
+Young people learn syllabics both in school as well as through culture camps organized by the Language, Culture, and History Department.